Za’atar a passionately aromatic spice Middle Eastern spice mixture that has so many wonderful applications in your cooking.

 Za’atar Recipe

-but when you taste spice mixtures~adventurous palates, your palate becomes mesmerized with the hints of woodsiness, earth tones, and hints of citrus.
+But when you taste spice mixtures~adventurous palates, your palate becomes mesmerized with the hints of woodiness, earth tones, and hints of citrus.
 Yes, you can purchase za’atar in some grocery or specialty stores and online, but why not experience making it on your own.

 Recipes with Za’atar